top of page

 About Me.

 But for me, the next step in this journey to solve these big, important problems is to get to a point where I know enough to be on the cutting edge of my field.
-That is why I am pursuing a BS in computer science and a BA in Economics at the University of Cincinnati.
+That is why I am pursuing a BS in Computer Science and Mathematics and a BA in Economics at the University of Cincinnati.
 As well as a Masters of Engineering in Artificial Intelligence through UC’s ACCEND program.
-But even further than my formal education, I am committed to growing my knowledge and expertise throughout these next few years through internships, research, and other real-world experience.
-Because I want to be able to more effectively contribute to solving the world's biggest problems.
+But even further than my formal education, I am committed to growing my knowledge and expertise throughout these next few years through internships and research.

 6E73F6C5-3DD9-487D-AED0-887E33B7F96B.jpeg